PERFECTLY IMPERFECT PERFECTIONIST

 Hold on, trust me.
 I know that EVERYBODY’S “talking.”
 However, few are in conversation.

-Still, the plight of racism is far from a new thing.
-In fact, the impact of racism can be found in the intricacies of this nation’s birth and even beyond that.
-Now, to bring up that fact, by some is deemed to be problem.
-However, I find it to be a “major key” (in my Khaled voice) towards the solution.
-You see, respecting the age of the issue is just as important as dealing with the issue.
+Nonetheless, the plight of racism is far from a new thing.
+The impact of racism can be found in every aspect from this nation’s birth and beyond.
+Now, to some, simply bringing up this fact is deemed to be a problem.
+However, talking about it is a “major key” (in my Khaled voice) toward resolving it.
+There can be no change in the issue if there isn’t an acknowledgment of the root of the problem.

 For example… (and please bear with me on this one)

 Let’s say you spill a glass of milk on the carpet.
-Now, we’d all agree that the spill is the problem; however, we’d have to also agree that the length of time from spill to clean-up will dramatically impacts HOW you clean it up.
+Everyone agrees that the spill is the problem; however, we’d also have to agree that the time from collapse to clean-up will dramatically impact HOW you deal with the problem.
 In other words, you’d clean the carpet in a very simplified manner if the milk had been spilled for 1 minute.
-However, you’d also clean the carpet in a far different manner if the milk had been spilled for 1 week.
-Oh, and 1 year?
-Well, you’re probably replacing the carpet all together.
+However, you’d also scrub the carpet differently if the milk had been spilled for one week.
+Oh, and one year?
+Well, you’re probably replacing the rug altogether.

-Thus the challenge with our national discussion.
-You see, while the conversation is new, the impact is older than all of us.
-In some instances, nationally we’re talking about racism as a glass spilled for 1 minute, when in fact the spill’s true origin date, is (in my opinion) far beyond our comprehension.
+Now a consideration of this example highlights the challenge with our national discussion on race.
+While the conversation is new to some, the impact is older than us all.
+However, in some instances, we are nationally talking about racism as a glass spilled for 1 minute, when in fact, the spill’s accurate origin date is (in my opinion) far beyond our comprehension.

-So, how do we begin to chip away at such a massive block in our culture?
-Well, first we need conversation.
+So, how do we begin to chip away at such a massive barrier in our culture?
+Well, first, we need conversation.

-Yes, I’m fully aware that everybody is talking about racism; however, if “talk is cheap” then LISTENING, well, that is a high-end luxury.
-The goal is simple: I know it’s tough; however, the mission requires for all to “understand, before we are understood.”
+Yes, I know everybody is talking about racism; however, if “talk is cheap,” then LISTENING is a high-end luxury.
+The goal is simple: I know it’s tough; however, the mission requires all of us (especially those least impacted by it) to “seek to understand before we are understood.”

-So, what did you think?
-How important is conversation in this process?
+So, what do you think?
+How meaningful is a conversation in this process?
 What did I miss?
 How are you struggling with listening?
 How are you battling to understand?
 Let me know in the comments below.
-Subscribe to the blog and thanks for your support.
+Subscribe to the blog, and thanks for your support.

 Imperfectly,